Guide to Student Loans

-Stafford Loans Stafford Loans are low-interest loans, that are made to students as part of the two federal loan programs.
+Stafford Loans are low-interest loans, that are made to students under the federal loan program.
 The idea is to provide loan options for students who might otherwise not be able to take out a loan with a private lender because of an insufficient credit history.

 Stafford Loans come in two flavors: subsidized and unsubsidized.
 With a subsidized loan, the interest doesn’t start adding up until after you leave school – the federal government pays the interest while you’re in school.
 With an unsubsidized loan, you are responsible for the interest that accrues during your time in college.
 Unsubsidized loans are open to anyone, regardless of need, but subsidized loans are only offered to students who demonstrate financial need.
 Many students combine subsidized and unsubsidized loans to reach the maximum amount permitted each year.

-PLUS Loans PLUS Loans are low-interest loans that are made available to parents to cover the cost of their children’s education.
-Like Stafford Loans, PLUS Loan are administered by both the FFEL and FDSL programs.
+PLUS Loans are low-interest loans that are made available to parents to cover the cost of their children’s education.
+Like Stafford Loans, PLUS Loan are administered by the federal government.
 PLUS loans are the responsibility of parents, not students.

-- Who is eligible: Anyone eligible for FFEL or Direct loans
+• Who is eligible: Anyone eligible for federal or direct loans

 In addition to the federally sponsored loans, students can borrow money for college from private banks and lenders.
 These loans can help cover education costs beyond government loan limits.

 • Who is eligible: Independent students and parents of dependent students who meet private institution criteria.

 • Maximum you can get: Depends on cost of education.